bitcoin-api/bitcoin-api-full-stack/README.md

 3. Perform bitcoin withdraws

->Note about multiple servers:
+> Note about multiple servers:
-You can set up multiple backend servers if you have lots and lots of addresses although you only need one backend server, even if you have a few hundred thousand addresses. (this hasn't been test yet, although this is according to what [Andreas Antonopoulos](https://aantonop.com/) said)
+You can set up multiple backend servers if you have lots and lots of addresses although you only need one backend server, even if you have a few hundred thousand addresses. (this hasn't been tested yet, although this is according to what [Andreas Antonopoulos](https://aantonop.com/) said)

 #### Steps to Setup a Bitcoin-Api Bitcoin Node Server